-- 1. Acts prohibited by Health and Safety Code 11361 HS
+- 1. What acts are prohibited by Health and Safety Code 11361 HS?

-- 2. Penalties for violating Health and Safety Code 11361
+- 2. What are the penalties for violating Health and Safety Code 11361?

-1. Acts prohibited by Health and Safety Code 11361
+1. What acts are prohibited by Health and Safety Code 11361?

 California Health and Safety Code 11361 HS prohibits a broad range of acts.
 It is designed to keep adults from giving marijuana to minors, or using them in any way in the sale or transport of drugs.